 Lord of Riverrun

-Following the death of his father, Hoster inherited the rule to Riverrun, at some point in or between 264 AC and 267 AC.
+Following the death of his father, Hoster inherited the rule to Riverrun, at some point in or after 264 AC.
 Following the Tully funeral customs, Hoster's father was sent downriver, which Hoster was to set aflame by firing a fire arrow.
 While Hoster missed his first shot, his second arrow found sail.

 At some point, Hoster attempted to betroth his younger brother Brynden to Bethany Redwyne.
 Brynden, however, refused, which began a decades-long feud between the two brothers.
 Hoster would receive other offers for Brynden over the years, including one from Lord Bracken and one from Lord Walder Frey, but Brynden refused them all.